bhakti0302/RepoMind/README.md

 RepoMind is an AI-powered coding assistant that provides intelligent code understanding and generation capabilities.
 The project consists of a codebase analysis system for deep code understanding and a VS Code extension for the user interface.

+## Project Components

+1. **Codebase Analyser**: Advanced code analysis system for parsing, chunking, and understanding code
+2. **VS Code Extension**: User interface for interacting with the codebase analyser
+3. **Documentation**: Comprehensive documentation for the project

 ## Features

 ### Codebase Analysis System